 Hiring Contractors for Permitted Work

-- Experience with permitted work
+- Knowledge and experience involving permitted work

-- Knowledge of local building codes
+- Understanding of local building codes

-- Proper licensing and insurance
+- Correct licensing and insurance

-Documentation Requirements
+Documentation Guidelines

-Inspection Schedules
+Inspection Timetables

-Final Approval Process
+Final Approval Procedure

-Successfully Navigating the Permit Process
+Flowing Smoothly Through the Permit Process